 Here’s how it works, using the Organizer as an example:

 Step 2: Once you’ve located your quadrant, cover up the other three.
 Pretend they don’t exist.
-In this case, you would cover up the top half of the Matrix and the lower-right quadrant.
-The only quadrant visible would be the Thinker quadrant.
+In this case, you’d cover up the top half of the Matrix and the lower-right quadrant.
+The only quadrant visible would be the Thinker.

 Step 3: The Thinker quadrant is divided into four smaller squares.
 Each has a label, like Investigator or Supporter.
 Use the same rule of thumb as the first step.
 If your secondary style is Director, then the upper-left square is your square (Investigator): if your secondary style is Expresser, then the upper-right square (Organizer) represents you.; if your secondary is also Thinker, then the lower-left square is yours (Analyzer); and if your secondary style is Harmonizer, then the lower-right square is yours (Supporter).
 In this case, the secondary style is Expresser, which makes this person an Organizer.